If you think our decision about your Housing Benefit or Council Tax Support is wrong you can ask us how we’ve come to this decision.

 Appeal by letter

-If you choose to appeal by letter please make sure you:
+You can also appeal in writing.
+If you choose to appeal by letter make sure you:

 - include your name, address and reference number